cameronmcelfresh/cameronmcelfresh.github.io/README.md

 # To-Do for website
 - link website to github
-- create area for sideprojects
+- create area for side projects
 - link github to KAM
 - link github to XRD
+- provide links for papers